SpicyCitrus/Project-Nimbus/README.md

 ### Where is the code?
 > - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs.
 ### Are my coords safe?/logged in any way?
->  - No, your coords are not logged.
-In fact there not even shown to the creators
+>  - No, your coords are not logged, you can tpa to spawn (moooomoooo) and use our kitbot there.
 ### Why is the bot offline?
 >  - The bot may be offline for a period of time as maintenance to code the bot, The bot also may be offline if the account is used somewhere else.
 ### - How do I check the bots status?
 > - Go to our discord server and check the bot "Archive Bot" is online.
-This correlates to the bot.
+This correlates to the bot's status on the server.
 > ![](Images/discordbot.png)

 > ![](Images/projectnimbusdowntime.png)